 - At best, it still requires addition of annotations to your code base.

 - Supports access thresholds corresponding to super users, standard operators and read-only access for developers and support staff.

 - Conditional chaining based on output also supported.

 - No out-of-the-box support.
 Requires additional setup and configuration.

 - This is part of what enables Obsidian to allow such interactivity and visibility to the scheduling environment.

 - Supports specifying execution priority of conflicted jobs.

-- First node free, $499 CAD per additional nodes
+- First node free, additional nodes available at an additional cost.

 - Requires configuration of JDBC-JobStore.